Sponsorship Visa UK Guide for Employers 2025

 a.
 Proof of UK Presence & Trading

-The organisation must be legally operating in the UK.
-This includes having a physical presence in the UK, such as an office, and being registered with Companies House or another relevant regulatory body.
+The organisation must be legally operating and trading within the UK.
+The Home Office will require evidence of the organisation’s genuine, physical presence in the UK, such as an office, and being registered with Companies House or the relevant regulatory body.
 The business must also have appropriate insurance, such as employer’s liability insurance, and be able to demonstrate financial stability.

 b.
 Genuine Need for Sponsorship